By Teachers, For Teachers

 So what role does education play in a world where every piece of information a person could possibly want is immediately accessible within their brain?
 Well what factors do we take into account when we think about someone's intelligence?
 Certainly the ability to retain facts and figures is a starting point, but equally important (or perhaps moreso) is a person's ability to synthesize the information they have.
 That is, to understand why some pieces of information are more important or relevant than others in a given context.

-If current technology trends can, in fact, help us predict the future of technology, what might happen in a classroom where memorization is a thing of the past?
+If current technology in the classroom trends can, in fact, help us predict the future of technology, what might happen in a classroom where memorization is a thing of the past?
 Perhaps the classrooms of the (somewhat distant) future will, based on the presumption that facts are readily available to those who know how to find them, focus their efforts solely on developing thought processes - that is, how students find information, make connections between different pieces of information and synthesize the information accessible.
 As we're already seeing in classrooms today, the students with "21st century skills" - who are able to sort through the vast knowledge pool we call the internet to find the most valuable bits of information - are the students who excel.

 Without having to reach far into our Science Fiction arsenals, can we not imagine a class in which students don't so much crunch Physics equations but rather are led through thought process exercises to "discover" the equations themselves?
 Or instead of memorizing a list of World War II battles are prompted to predict the course of the war based on a certain point in the history of the conflict?